finchnSNPs/locator_weighted/README.md

 # 20230821

-I'm making some manual changes to this version of locator.py in https://github.com/clararehmann/locator.git.
+I'm making changes to this version of locator.py in https://github.com/clararehmann/locator.git.
 I'm using "matrix" as an input, which does not generate a GenotypeDaskArray.
 Then the method filter_snps assumes that genotypes is a DaskArray and runs .compute() on it, causing the crash AttributeError: 'numpy.ndarray' object has no attribute 'compute'.
 This can be fixed if filter_snps supports both Dask and ndarrays.
 In this version, I use the original method for filter_snps version from https://github.com/kr-colab/locator.git scripts/locator.py which does not allow Dask.

 --------------------------------